joshnicholas/blog/journalism/for-some-areas-hit-by-nsw-flood-crisis-its-the-fourth-disaster-in-a-year.md

 date: 2021-03-24
 ---

-<center>From 24 March 2021:</center><br><br>

-<blockquote><p>In just over a year, the Clarence Valley and Kempsey have experienced drought, floods, bushfires and now another flood.
-Many other communities on Australia’s east coast are also dealing with their third or fourth significant natural disaster since 2019.</p><br>

-<p>Before the latest floods, there were signs of recovery.
-Kempsey officially opened a new university centre on Thursday.
-The Grafton Regional Gallery in the Clarence Valley reopened the previous week.
-But these were either shut or empty this week as shops were sandbagged and locals avoided the floods.</p><br>
+<br><center>by Josh Nicholas and Nick Evershed</center><br>

+<center>24 March 2021</center><br><br>

-<p>The New South Wales government has declared a natural disaster in 24 local government areas that also experienced floods or storms in 2019/20.
+<blockquote><p>The New South Wales government has declared a natural disaster in 24 local government areas that also experienced floods or storms in 2019/20.
 Six of those areas also had more than 40% of their area burned at the end of 2019.</p><br>

+<p>A Guardian Australia analysis of areas affected by multiple disasters shows that NSW contains 19 of the top 20 Australian local government areas affected by a combination of fire, flood, drought and storms.
+This is up from 15 in December.</p><br>

+<p>On top of the natural disasters, they had to contend with the effects of the coronavirus pandemic.</p><br>

 </blockquote><br>

-<p>Read more <a href="https://www.theguardian.com/news/datablog/2021/mar/24/for-some-areas-hit-by-nsw-flood-crisis-its-the-fourth-disaster-in-a-year">here</a>.</p>
+<center><a href="https://www.theguardian.com/news/datablog/2021/mar/24/for-some-areas-hit-by-nsw-flood-crisis-its-the-fourth-disaster-in-a-year">Read more</a></center>